LangPy Usage Guide

 Execute LangPy files directly

-Create a file with the appropriate extension (.pyes for Spanish, .pypt for Portuguese, .pyfr for French) and run it with the langpy command.
+Create a file with the appropriate extension (.pyes for Spanish, .pypt for Portuguese, .pyfr for French) and execute it with the langpy command.

 # hello.pyes